jessebyun/PoliticalSurveyOOP/docs/TESTING.md

 initialize earlyGuessMade = false

 for each question in survey:
-    display question
+    display question with options
     get user input
     determmine score from user input

-    if input is invalid :
-        print "Invalid input, skipping question."
+    if input is invalid : // Now checks for valid input print "Invalid input, skipping question."
-        continue  // Skip processing for invalid input
+        continue  // Skip processing adding to totalScore and making early guess

     add score of userInput to totalScore
     increment validResponses counter

-    if validResponses matches an early guess checkpoint: calculate averageScore = totalScore / validResponses // Now uses valid responses determine earlyGuess based on averageScore
+    if validResponses matches an early guess checkpoint: // Checks # of validResponses rather # of questions encountered calculate averageScore = totalScore / validResponses // Now uses valid responses determine earlyGuess based on averageScore